nordlender/merge_receipts/README.md

 ## To do
 - Add another script, that takes a relative parent directory in cli instead, for uber fast usage
 - Structure project for build
+- Make Qt app for newbies